-Welcome to Names Url a collection of exceptionally Original, Unique & Catchy Domain Names.
-The full list of Domains available at Names Url are listed below.
-Simply click the domains links, to visit its Home Page, where you will find links to Sedo and eBay, enabling you to make an offer or buy the Domains.
-Please use the pages form to enquire about Leasing or purchasing interest free over 24 months.
-10% of the sale value of all domains sold via eBay will be donated to an elected chatity.
+Welcome to my collection of Million Dollar Domain Names: Original, Unique & Catchy Domain Names, available to buy now, lease or make a bid for.
+Simply click the domains name, to be taken to its Home Page; where you can make an offer, enquire about leasing or purchase the Domain, via Sedo or eBay .
+10% of the sale value of all domains sold via eBay will be donated to an elected charity.